 - A letter of Intent from the artist(s), including contact information

 - A conceptual design for the work of art

 - A narrative description of the work of art, including materials and technologies to be used

-MOSH will provide the winning artist with a total award of $4,500, including materials.
+MOSH provides the winning artist with a total award of $7,500, including materials.
 The allocation of funds between materials and labor is the responsibility of the artist.

-An Artist Statement and brief bio will accompany the artwork and be on public view in Creation Station.
+- An Artist Statement and brief bio will accompany the artwork and be on public view.

 - MOSH will issue a press release and newsletter article about the artist’s work.

 - MOSH will promote the artwork on social media – Facebook, Instagram, Twitter

 - The artist will be featured for a year on the Local Art page of MOSH’s website.